 - 1. Temporary Classroom Removal by Teacher (up to 1/2 day) - 2.
 Short Term Suspension by Principal (1-5 days), either in or out of school - 3.
 Long Term Suspension by Superintendent (6 days 365 days) - 4.
-Expulsion by Superintendent

-In these cases, students are entitled to due process, which means that the school staff must take steps to investigate the incident and talk to the student before making the decision to remove the student from school.
-Due process generally includes the right to receive notice of why a person is being removed from school and an opportunity for that person to tell his/her side of the story before a final decision is made.
+Expulsion by Superintendent take steps to investigate the incident and talk to the student before making the decision to person is being removed from school and an opportunity for that person to tell his/her side of the story before a final decision is made.
 Parents must receive notice of the behavior and the discipline response.
 The longer the removal, the more steps the school must take before removing a student.
 Students with disabilities are entitled to additional due process.